SwedbankPay/developer.swedbankpay.com/_includes/problems/problems.md

 ## Common Problems

 All common problem types will have a URL in the format `https://api.payex.com/psp/errordetail/<error-type>`.
-The **URL is an identifier** that you can hard-code and implement logic around.
-It is currently not not possible to dereference this URL, although that might be possible in the future.
+The **URL is an** **identifier** that you can hard-code and implement logic around.
+It is currently not possible to dereference this URL, although that might be possible in the future.

 {:.table .table-striped}